-The key project consists of eight subprojects.
-Two of the subprojects include regional pilot projects testing new models intended to support the employment of people with partial work ability and their return to work, to direct them to care and rehabilitation services and to improve their social inclusion.
+The key project consisted of eight subprojects.
+Two of the subprojects included regional pilot projects testing new models intended to support the employment of people with partial work ability and their return to work, to direct them to care and rehabilitation services and to improve their social inclusion.

 Planning better services, reducing incentive traps

-The objectives of the key project are that the service chains for people with partial work ability will function well and there will be less overlapping activities.
+The objectives of the key project were that the service chains for people with partial work ability function well and there are less overlapping activities.
 That would help people get the help they need at the right time.

-Professionals in the service system will receive complementary training in order to be able to effectively and successfully use the means meant to support people with partial work ability.
+Professionals in the service system received complementary training in order to be able to effectively and successfully use the means meant to support people with partial work ability.

-Reduction of incentive traps relating to disability pension and earned income forms an important part of the key project.
+Reduction of incentive traps relating to disability pension and earned income formed an important part of the key project.

-The Ministry of Social Affairs and Health and the Ministry of Economic Affairs and Employment are nationally responsible for the key project.
-The National Institute for Health and Welfare THL and the Finnish Institute of Occupational Health are coordinating the regional pilot projects.
+The Ministry of Social Affairs and Health and the Ministry of Economic Affairs and Employment were nationally responsible for the key project.
+The National Institute for Health and Welfare THL and the Finnish Institute of Occupational Health coordinated the regional pilot projects.